-More and more, the next generation of decision-makers in Vietnam seek to speak up against environmental crimes such as rhino poaching, and a collaboration between Wilderness Foundation Africa (WFA), Peace Parks Foundation (PPF), and SOUL Music & Performing Arts Academy (SOUL) in Vietnam, is providing them with educational and social platforms to do just that.
+More and more, the next generation of decision-makers in Vietnam seek to speak up against environmental crimes such as rhino poaching, and the Wild Rhino competition gives them the opportunity to do just that.

-This year’s Wild Rhino competition invited junior students to enter by submitting a poem or a picture.
-Senior students entered by submitting an essay in which they had to respond to questions such as: “What would you say to stop someone from buying rhino horn?”; “What impact would it have if rhino became extinct?”; “What are the biggest myths about rhino horn, and how can you change it?”; and “How are you going to make a difference?”.
+The Wild Rhino competition, run every two years at 11 participating schools in Ho Chi Minh City, invites junior students to enter by submitting a poem or a picture.
+Senior students enter by submitting an essay in which they respond to questions such as: “What would you say to stop someone from buying rhino horn?”; “What impact would it have if rhino became extinct?”; “What are the biggest myths about rhino horn, and how can you change it?”; and “How are you going to make a difference?”.

-Nearly 1000 entries were received, with 22 junior winners and 11 senior winners announced.
-The senior winners will visit South Africa in July 2017, where they will spend a week on wilderness walking trails in the iMfolozi Game Reserve, followed by a workshop on the rhino poaching crisis facilitated by experts in conservation.
-This workshop equips the youngsters to return to Vietnam as dedicated ambassadors for the conservation and protection of rhino.
-In turn, it provides an opportunity for the campaign partners to learn about the social and scholastic habits of Vietnamese youth, enabling development and implementation of impactful strategies moving forward.
+Junior winners receive a variety of Rhino Ranger prizes, and senior winners visit South Africa where they spend a week on a wilderness walking trail in the iMfolozi Game Reserve, followed by a workshop on the rhino poaching crisis.
+The workshop equips the youngsters to return to Vietnam as dedicated ambassadors for the conservation and protection of rhino.

 “The stories of the rhinos are ones that connect the past, the present, and the future.
 Let them be heard.” – Phan le Ha Long (Peter), Wild Rhino Youth Ambassador